Wellbeing at home and school

 Common Ground’s Te Whare Tapa Wha approach has suggestions to support the overall wellbeing of children and young people in aspects of their lives: physical health, family relationships, spirituality, mental and emotional health.

 The Mental Health Foundation’s Five Ways To Wellbeing helps everyone to remember the five things in life that help us stay happy, healthy and well, by giving small examples to practice the Five Ways each day.
-You could sign up and play the Mental Health Foundation's Wellbeing Game as a family.

 The All Right? project has created six parenting guides with handy tips and tricks to help your child be calm, be grateful and manage worries.
 This project came out of the Canterbury earthquake but has been adapted to help you help your child manage their daily demands and worries with the aim of preventing the little things turning into big things.